David Davies (swimmer): Swimming career

-2004 Bronze, Barcelona Olympics
+2004 Bronze, Athens Olympics

 At the 2004 Olympics, he placed third in the 1500 meter final with a time of 14:45.95.
 Despite a highly competitive eight person field, the 1500 meter final became a three-way contest between Grant Hackett of Australia, Larsen Jensen of the USA and Davies as the three-man group broke away from the rest of the field in the early race.
 Aussie Larsen Jenson gradually drew away from his two close pursuers in the late stages to maintain his 1500 meter title in Olympic record time.
 American Jensen held off Davies' challenge to take the silver.
 Although little known at event time, Grant Hackett was swimming despite suffering from a partially collapsed lung and was competing at only three-quarter capacity.

-2008 Silver, Athens Olympics
+2008 Silver, Beijing Olympics

 Davies represented Great Britain at the 2008 Olympics, swimming in both the pool competition and open water race.
 In the men's 1500m freestyle race, he finished 6th.
 In the open-water 10K race in Beijing, Davies finished second, taking silver in the new Olympic event.
-Shortly after finishing the event, there was concern for Davies' state of health as First Aid staff rushed to stretcher him off for medical attention.
+Shortly after finishing the event, there was concern for Davies' health as first aid staff carried him off on a stretcher.
 Davies told the BBC shortly afterward: "For the last part of it I was delirious, I wanted it so bad.
 I've given it everything – the stretcher at the end was a bit mad but I've got something to show for it.
 I felt a bit violated to be honest, people swimming all over me, and the last lap was a real struggle.".